 My Dad died surrounded by family.
 Sadly, I wasn’t one of them.

 Warning: This article contains descriptions of death, particularly cancer-related death.
 If these may be triggering for you, please do not read, thankyou.

-One of the hardest parts of grief is what you do during the final days and the days between the death and the funeral.
+One of the hardest parts of grief is what you do during the final days and the days between the loss and the funeral.
 Do you spend it with them?
 Do you let someone else fill in?
 Do you visit them in the funeral home or Chapels of Rest?
 What do you do?
 Sadly, nobody can make that decision for you, but you.

-I wanted to write about my experience of loss and bereavement because I felt probably like many people, I was unsure what to do in those final days and the days after.
+I wanted to write about my experience of loss and bereavement because I felt probably like many people, I was unsure of what to do in those final days and the days after.
 Sadly, there is a lot of unhelpful pressure, like “paying your last respects” and “it’s about them, not you”.

-These are unhelpful, and personally I feel, quite cruel.
+These are unhelpful, and I personally believe, quite cruel.

 When my grandmother died, I wasn’t with her at the end.
 It was 4am and my mother was at her bedside, I hadn’t even been told that the end was that near.
 I’d already said goodbye to her, I’d said goodbye to a frail old lady who was curled up and very thin, almost completely unrecognisable.
 Before my Dad died, I’d said goodbye to a man who looked nothing like my Dad, gasping for breath, staring into the distance with congealed blood all around his mouth and teeth.
 Blood coursed up and down tubes stemming between a line in his chest and a dialysis machine, his heartbeat was tracked by an ECG and his breathing was regulated by a CPAP machine.